a-nonymou-s/Agent-Sudo/README.md

 Agent R. We Can Conclude That The Agent's Are Alphabets.
 In This Case , Wen Need To Create A A-Z Wordlist And Bruteforce The User-Agent Until We Find The Right One.

 **Generation Wordlist Using Crunch**
-`crunch 1 1 ABCDEFGHIJKLMNOPQRSTUVWXYZ -o wordlist.txt`
+`crunch 1 1 ABCDEFGHIJKLMNOPQRSTUVWXYZ -o wordlist.txt`.

 **Bruteforcing User-Agent With BurpSuite**
 First Open The Website And Change THe Proxy Settings To Burp , And Turn On The Intercept
 <!-- Screenshot 1 & 2 -->